ASquidboi/FPS/README.md

 # FPS
 Unnamed FPS i made lol
 --------------------
-A basic FPS i'm working on, heavily inspired by Karlson (Made by Danidev).
-Will be eventually published, likely on itch.io.
-I try to publish changes but often forget-
-Special thanks to:
-Inspiration/Tutorials
-Brackeys
-DaniDev
-Playtesters:
-(Anonymous playtester)
-(will expand later)
-pls help
+An FPS, heavily inspired by Karlson.
+Currently in beta 1.2, i am working on the game as often as possible.
+Thank you very much to DaniDev and Brackeys, for a lot of help with scripting (not directly, through tutorials). gotta go for now, will finish in 15 min